Long-time estimates for heat flows on ALE manifolds

 \subsection{The Hodge-Laplacian on one-forms}

-Here, we are going to prove Corollary \ref{cor : heat flow one forms} (i) and (ii).
-For convenience, we will in the following use the notation $\Delta_{H_1}:=\Delta_{H}|_{T^*M}$. \begin{thm} Let $(M,g)$ be an ALE manifold and suppose that $\mathcal{H}_1(0)=0$.
+Here, we are going to prove Corollary \ref{cor : heat flow one forms} (i) and (ii) which are Theorem \ref{thm : heat flow one forms} and Theorem \ref{thm : strong order 1 one forms}, respectively.
+Recall that $\Delta_{H_1}$ denotes the Hodge Laplacian on $T^*M$.
+For convenience, we will in the following use the notation $\Delta_{H_1}:=\Delta_{H}|_{T^*M}$. \begin{thm} Let $(M,g)$ be an ALE manifold and suppose that $\mathcal{H}_1(M)=0$.
 Then, $e^{-t\Delta_{H_1}}$ satisfies Euclidean heat kernel estimates and strong derivative estimates of degree $0$. \end{thm} \begin{proof} Because

-and $\ker_{L^2}\Delta_{H_1}=\mathcal{H}_1(0)=0$, the first assertion follows from Remark \ref{rmk : Euclidean heat kernel estimates}.
+and $\ker_{L^2}\Delta_{H_1}=\mathcal{H}_1(M)=0$, as the first assertion follows from work by Devyver \cite{Devyver2014}*{Thm.\ 3}, we also pointed out in Remark \ref{rmk : Euclidean heat kernel estimates}.
 Furthermore, we already know that we have derivative estimates of degree zero.
 Thus it remains to show that